course-details-portlet

 Knowledge

-• understanding of the strengths and weaknesses of distributed, decentralised and mobile systems and technologies
+• understanding of the strengths and weaknesses of distributed, decentralized and mobile systems and technologies

-• in-depth understanding of development restrictions related to mobile and decentralised platforms
+• in-depth understanding of development restrictions related to mobile and decentralized platforms, their lifecycle, and maintenance

-• insight and understanding of the current state-of-the-art research in mobile, distributed and decentralised systems
+• insight and understanding of the current state-of-the-art research in mobile, distributed and decentralized systems

-• an appreciation for future developments in mobile hardware, distributed, peer-to-peer and decentralised systems
+• an appreciation for future developments in mobile hardware, distributed, peer-to-peer and decentralized systems

 • understanding of different methodologies for complex technology systems research